petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/disaster-recovery-overview.md

 # Disaster Recovery Overview

-Liferay DXP Cloud offers two strategies for disaster recovery: Automatic and Cross-Region.
+Liferay Cloud offers two strategies for disaster recovery: Automatic and Cross-Region.

 ## Automatic Disaster Recovery Strategy

-DXP Cloud performs automatic disaster recovery protocols by distributing service instances between three zones in different geographic locations within the same region, and restarting services in a different zone if one zone goes down.
+Liferay Cloud performs automatic disaster recovery protocols by distributing service instances between three zones in different geographic locations within the same region, and restarting services in a different zone if one zone goes down.
 In case any of the zones become unavailable, the Load Balancer will automatically route to the remaining zones without requiring DNS changes on the customer side.
 In this situation, *no action is required from the customer during an incident*.

 ## Cross-Region Disaster Recovery Strategies